erland/erlandplugins/TrackStat/trunk/README.txt

 You can take a backup of the ratings, play counts, last play time information to an xml-file using the buttons provided in the plugins section of the slimserver settings web interface.
 This information can later be restored which makes this a suitable way to store backups of the information on an external media.

+If you want to make sure your statistic data survives filename changes you have to make sure your files contains musicbrainz id tags.

 At last you may also want to look at the SQLPlayList plugin provided at http://erland.homeip.net/download which makes it possible to create smart playlists using SQL queries.
 This can be used toghether with the TrackStat plugin to setup playlists such as: